theegannaicker/MicrosoftLearning-DP-200-Implementing-an-Azure-Data-Solution-/instructions/dp-200-07_instructions.md

 1. On the deployment successful message, click on the button **Go to resource**.
 On the overview page of **Azure Data Factory**.
 Click on **Launch Studio** to launch ADF portal.

-2. In the xx-data-factory screen, in the middle of the screen, click on the button, **Author**
+2. In the xx-data-factory screen, in the left side of the screen, find **Author**

 3. **Open the authoring canvas** If coming from the ADF homepage, click on the **pencil icon** on the left sidebar and select the **+ pipeline button** to open the authoring canvas and create a pipeline.